EdyJ/evp-docs/docs/faq.md

 	- Aided by Brake Assist
 	- Balanced by Brake Balance

+Brake locks
+:	- Max Brake Slip or Max Brake Ratio
+	- Brake Force To Max Slip
+	- Brake Balance
+	- Brake Assist should be disabled or with small value

 Handling
-:	- All parameters at "Vehicle Balance"
+:	- All parameters in "Vehicle Balance"
-	- All parameters at "Driving Aids"
+	- All parameters in "Driving Aids"
+	- Anti-roll
 	- Max Drive Slip
 	- Drive Force To Max Slip
+	- Center of Mass (Position and Height)

+Weight Transfer
+:	- Suspension dampers
+	- Anti-roll
+	- Height of Center of Mass

 Car stopping distance with no user input applied
 :	- Rolling Resistance